• Skip to primary navigation

 • Cook pilaf: Cover the pot, leaving a crack open, and cook the rice for about 50 minutes, making sure that you add some stock and stir regularly every 5 minutes or so.

-• Add chicken: After 30 minutes, add the chicken (and the leftover cooked carrot if you wish), stir well, and continue adding the stock and stirring for further 20 minutes or until the rice is soft and sticky.
+• Add chicken: After 30 minutes, add the chicken (and the leftover cooked carrot if you wish), stir well, and continue adding the stock and stirring for a further 20 minutes or until the rice is soft and sticky.

 If the liquid is not enough, you can add more from the pot or more water if you are out of chicken stock.

-• Adjust the taste with salt and pepper and sprinkle with chopped parsley before serving.
+• Adjust the taste with salt and pepper, and sprinkle with chopped parsley before serving.

 • It is best served immediately, but it can easily be reheated on low heat with the addition of some more chicken stock.